arizona-linguistics/LingView/README.md

 ```
 curl https://gist.githubusercontent.com/caminante-blanco/86c6a9e2a1bad9e760ec5159797eb96c/ -o 'install.command' && ./install.command
 ```
 This will install LingView to your `~/Documents` directory.
-To launch LingView, click on the `lingview.sh` or `lingview.command` and the website should launch.
+To launch LingView, click on the `lingview.sh` or `lingview.command` file on your desktop and the website should launch.

 ### Windows
 Installing LingView on Windows is a bit more complicated.
 We're working on an install script for Windows, but in the meantime, you'll need to have NPM and Node.js installed.
 Download and run the installer from [NodeJs.org](https://nodejs.org/).
 Then, clone this repository and run the command: